This is how Aston Martin Red Bull Racing uses real time analytics

 A large part of the work at Cadieux’s department is about making sure that the engineers have access to all information they need to make these decisions.
 A complex, fully equipped IoT system connected to an agile and flexible infrastructure is a must.

 During the tests, the cars have around 200 sensors, but in the actual race, the number is somewhat reduced to make the car lighter.
 Everything is measured.
 From the physical forces that the car needs to handle to engine temperature, load, and aerodynamic information.

-”That way, we can see the inside of the car without having to open it.
+”That way, we can see the inside of the vehicle without having to open it.
 For example, we can see what physical forces the car needs to withstand and what parts get overheated.
 We can also see what happens aerodynamically if our predictions are correct, and if what happens in the wind tunnel reflects the reality on the racetrack,” says Cadieux.

-The system encrypts all data and transfers them wirelessly to the Red Bull team at the track.
+The system encrypts all data and transfers them wirelessly to the Aston Martin Red Bull Racing team at the track.
 The team can find out a lot from real-time information even before the race is finished.
 They can, for example, see if there are performance problems and tell the driver that he needs to compensate for that.
 Once they’re qualified for the race, the team is not allowed to change the configuration of the car.
 Any changes that may be called for must be done before that.

 Mobile data centre by the race track

 The team does not need to do very many complex calculations by the race track, even though there is a mobile data centre next to the track.
 It has an MPLS connection and the XenDesktop virtualisation system from Citrix.
 All complex analysis is done at the Aston Martin Red Bull Racing teams data centre in the UK, where in the past year the hyperconverged infrastructure SimpliVity from HPE has been used.